HazyResearch/ThunderKittens/README.md

 ## Installation

 **ThunderKittens is a header-only library**.
 The library itself does not require any installation; just clone the repo, and include `kittens.cuh`.
-Eash money.
+Easy money.

 #### Build requirements